terroo/terroo.github.io/_posts/2021-11-15-definitive-guide-to-lua-for-beginners.md

 > `nvim hello-world.lua`
 {% highlight lua %}
-print("Hello Moon!")
+print("Hello Lua!")
 {% endhighlight %}

 And run: `lua hello-world.lua` or:

 {% highlight lua %}
 #!/usr/bin/env lua
-print("Hello Moon!")
+print("Hello Lua!")
 {% endhighlight %}
 > `chmod +x hello-world.lua` and run: `./hello-world.lua` .
 You could still replace the header with `which lua` and add, for example: `#!/usr/bin/lua`

 Other ways to print:
 > No parentheses
 {% highlight lua %}
-print "Hello, no parentheses, Moon!"
+print "Hello, no parentheses, Lua!"
 {% endhighlight %}

 > Multiple lines